EOFY Offer: 90% off your plan for your first 3 months

 Low profitability (thin margins):

-• Most revenue goes toward covering expenses
+• Absorbs more costs: most revenue goes toward covering expenses

 Profit vs profitability and their significant differences